allen-ball/allen-ball.github.io/docs/_drafts/DRAFT-migrate-blog-to-gh-pages.md

 Branch 'gh-pages' set up to track remote branch 'gh-pages' from 'origin'.
 ```

-To create the blog-javadoc repository either repeat the above procedure or
+To create the javadoc repository either repeat the above procedure or
 create from a mirror of the newly created blog repository.
 If the latter,
 create an *empty* repository with the <https://github.com/new> workflow and
 then: